bowphp/tintin/readme.md

 #### VSCode Support

-How to install VSCode extensin
+How to install VSCode extension

 - Search for **Bow Tintin** and install it
 - Reopen any `.tintin` or `.tintin.php` files.